 We were only in Israel for two weeks, yet it was the nexus for me finally finding my true purpose in life.
 I had somewhat fallen into accounting in my teens and that was my backbone that I relied on for many years.
 It paid the bills well.
 I worked for major companies like Deloitte and Touche as a consultant and the Los Angeles Times and Arrowhead Drinking Water, as an accounting manager.
 I also have an M.B.A. from the University of Southern California.

 It’s my goal in my book to inform my readers on many different levels.
-Blasted From Complacency refers to the fact that before our trip, I was content to care about Israel from afar.
-I lived in a safe, American bubble – but now I truly have tremendous empathy for Israelis, Palestinians and truly the world, including myself.
+Finding Peace in Israel, A Mom’s Tale of Touring, Terror & Transformation reveals that before our trip, I was content to care about Israel from afar.
+I lived in a safe, American bubble – but now I truly have tremendous empathy for Israelis, Palestinians and the world—including myself.
 I see each step forward, small or large as a process toward the intention of Peace.
 What will stop this useless loop of violence?
 From our own destructive thoughts of I’m not good enough to missiles seeking human targets – it needs to STOP NOW!

 WHAT I LOVE DOING?

-Writing, Reading, Parenting (well, most days), Travel, Personal Growth, Spirituality, Learning
+Finding Peace, Writing, Reading, Parenting (most days), Travel, Personal Growth, Spirituality, Learning

 JOIN ME ON MY JOURNEY